 Share your research, present a poster, receive feedback from judges, and network with other women researchers in this annual Women’s Research Poster Competition.
 Entrants compete for prizes in one of five discipline categories in both undergraduate and graduate divisions, as well as a People’s Choice Award.

 Take your research to a broader audience

-We are happy to inform you that the 2020 Women’s Research Poster Competition is still taking place!
-In order to promote a safe and healthy environment, the competition will now be conducted virtually.
+In order to promote a safe and healthy environment, the competition will be conducted virtually.

-Registration is open to graduate and undergraduate women from all disciplines whose research intersects with technology.
+Graduate and undergraduate women from all disciplines whose research intersects with technology will participate in the competition.
 Scholarships of $200 to 1st place winners and $75 to 2nd place* winners will be awarded!
-Posters will be submitted and judged online, and a synchronous award ceremony will be held via Zoom on May 1, 2020 from 1:00PM –1:30PM.
+Posters and recorded pitches (a 1-3-minute video about your research project) will be submitted and judged online, and a synchronous award ceremony will be held via Zoom.
 More specific information will be provided to participants and judges via email.